netgoatfr/mcpypanel/README.md

     # Use mcpypanel
     mcpypanel

-    # Or if the method above dosen't work:
+    # Or if the method above dosen't work(path may not be set):
+    export PATH=$PATH:~/.local/bin
+    # And run mcpypanel
-    python -m mcpypanel
+    mcpypanel
 ```